- Indirect access is a claim brought by SAP that they can charge customers for any system connected to any SAP system.

-Therefore, SAP’s application of indirect access fees when a customer chooses another non-SAP application charges that are immediately waived if the customer purchases an SAP product instead meet the four requirements of being a tying arrangement or tying agreement.
+Therefore, SAP’s application of indirect access fees when a customer chooses another non-SAP application charge immediately waived if the customer purchases an SAP product instead meets the four requirements of being a tying arrangement or tying agreement.

 On the third point of Market Power, the Supreme Court takes the following position.